saulr9/angular-ssr-demo/README.md

 This documentation provides essential information for developers working on the Pokémon Angular application.
 The project is built using Angular CLI, Tailwind CSS, and Angular Material.

+Live demo of the application can be found at [https://angular-ssr-demo-nine.vercel.app/pokemons/page/1](https://angular-ssr-demo-nine.vercel.app/pokemons/page/1).

 ![alt text](image.png)

 ## Table of Contents